OpenGL Projection Matrix

 Perspective Matrix with Field of View (FOV)

 It is hard to determine 4 parameters (left, right, top, and bottom) properly with a given near and far planes for the perspective projection on a specific window dimension.
 You can easily derive these 4 parameters from the vertical/horizontal field of view angle and the aspect ratio, width/height.
-However these conversion is limited for a symmetric perspective projection matrix.
+However these conversion are limited for a symmetric perspective projection matrix.

 Using Vertical FOV